jzhoulab/puffin/README.md

 --both_strands Default is outputting only prediction for the specified strand.
 Use this argument to show prediction for both strands.

 --cuda Default is using CPU.
 If specified, use cuda (requires GPU supporting CUDA).

+--genome_path Default is `./resources/hg38.fa`.
+Use this argument to change the path of used genome sequence.

+--output_path Default is `./`.
+Use this argument to change the path of output file.

 #### API Usage